Blog Banner SVG

 Disqualifications for Appointment of Directors

-The Companies Act prevents certain individuals from being appointed as directors.
+The Companies Act prohibits certain individuals from being appointed as directors.
 A person cannot hold the office if they fall under any of the following categories:

-- A person with an ongoing application to be declared bankrupt.
+• A person who has applied to be declared bankrupt.

-- A person barred by a court or tribunal from being appointed as a director.
+• A court or tribunal has barred the person from being appointed as a director.

 Before acting as a director, an individual must provide written consent in Form DIR-2.
 The company must file this consent with the Registrar in Form DIR-12 within 30 days of the appointment.
 This process ensures legal compliance and confirms that the individual agrees to hold office as a director.